antoinet/check-internetguard/README.md

 # Check InternetGuard Status

-Small helper script used to check whether a domain is on the [Bluewin](https://www.bluewin.ch) blacklist a.k.a [InternetGuard](https://www.swisscom.ch/en/residential/help/internet/internetguard.html).
+Small helper script used to check whether a domain is on the [Bluewin](https://www.bluewin.ch) blocklist a.k.a [InternetGuard](https://www.swisscom.ch/en/residential/help/internet/internetguard.html).

 ## Example